-In what it consists, and maximum duration This "place" is not defined.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2015-2020 No. National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+· In what it consists, and maximum duration It consists of indicating the sum and authority to which payment is to be effected.
+There is no maximum duratio Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources Article.
+88 (1) (2) of the Act on granting international protection to foreigners within the territory of the Republic of Poland.
+Article 398 (2) (2) of the Act on foreigners Is it used in practice?
+Please provide any available data for the period 2016-2020 This is a sporadically used alternative 2016 - alternative used 3 times 2017 - 4 times 2018 - 1 (once) 2019 - 3 times 2020 - 1 (once) National authorities responsible to administer the alternative The Border Guard decides whether to apply an alternative for detention or whether to lodge an application with the court for detention.
+The court may deliver a detention decision or a decision for applying an alternative measure.
+Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) The Border Guard and district courts Obligations attached to the granting of the alternative (if relevant) Obligation of accepting bail Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+Non-compliance with the alternative provides grounds to lodge an application with the court for detention.
+However, the court may deliver a detention decision or a decision for applying an alternative measure once again (Article 398a (4) (b) of the Act on foreigners or Article 88 (4) the Act on granting international protection to foreigners within the territory of the Republic of Poland.
+Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) In the event the foreigner leaves without permission and fails to appear at the demand of the authority, the forfeit of the bail in favour of the State Treasury may be ruled.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+As above Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how DESCRIPTION AS IN TABLE 1 ABOVE

+"effectiveness" was defined/which aspects were assessed